+'''

-"Discusses recent developments in the field"; "Uses examples and illustrations"; "Is well prepared"; "States objectives of each class session"; "Encourages class discussion/participation"; and "Is enthusiastic."
+"Discusses recent developments in the field";

+'''

 Such items reveal specific teaching practices, and averages of responses reflect the degree to which these were used in a course.
+Items established based on research (like that of Hildebrand et. al., 1971; or

+[&]quot;Uses examples and illustrations";

+[&]quot;Is well prepared";

+[&]quot;States objectives of each class session";

+[&]quot;Encourages class discussion/participation";

+and "Is enthusiastic."

-Items established based on research (like that of Hildebrand et. al., 1971; or Feldman, 1986) reveal the importance of a particular trait or practice as used to promote students' success.
+Feldman, 1986) reveal the importance of a particular trait or practice as used to promote students' success.
 An instructor can use the information provided to add new practices or emphasize particular ones of his/her choice.
 As such, formative tools yield the information required about how to improve.
 They seek to provide a detailed picture of facets of specific practice rather than responses to general satisfaction.

 Summative items that describe general satisfaction receive the greatest (and unfortunately sometimes the only) attention by evaluative supervisors.
 Summative items called "global" solicit a general overview of the experience.
 Typical global summative items include: